 9. Do you have any questions for me?

 Think about it this way: a job interview is like a two-way street.
-Instead of the interviewer asking your typical interview questions, this is your opportunity to know more about the company, the role that you are applying for, as well as how you fit into the grander scheme of things.
+Instead of the interviewer asking your typical interview questions, this is your opportunity to know more about the company, the role you are applying for, and how you fit into the grander scheme of things.
 After all, asking the right questions is what separates exceptional job seekers from the average.

 10. How do you think the interview went?